 Have you ever spent a day without a watch on?
 Ask yourself this question: Does time control you or do you control your time?
 For me, I control my time, but I lose myself in it always – which makes me late, all the time!

 Sometimes making greater attempts to work in the positive will yield more positive.
 Doing good things to or for others will bring happiness to you and the world.
 Good usually breeds more good.
 Do some good!

 Years ago, I had an aunt who was excellent at cutting discount coupons out of newspapers and magazines.
 As a child I frequently asked her what she was doing and how she saved money by doing it.
-She told me that she was playing the “Store Game”.
-My aunt was playing a game that retail stores and product manufactures had set up.
+She said she was playing the “Store Game”.
+My aunt was playing a purchasing game retail stores and product manufactures had set up.
 If she played it well, she saved a lot of money.
 Also, the more often she played, the more money she saved.

 We all need to break from the news rhetoric or it too, will ruin us.
 So, the occasional happy cleanse is the way to go.
 When I am on the rewind of knowing all the current news, I change the radio station and listen to my very first boyfriend, Elvis Presley.
 That’s when I get my groove on, baby!